Here’s the truth

 I hear you.
 Let’s lay it out.

-One of the ways I help you plan with a minimalist approach is by sharing my book, Simply Wed.
+One of the ways I help you plan with a focus on meaning is by sharing my book, Simply Wed.
 Alongside practical tips for creating your wedding day and location inspiration, I also include ideas for adding meaning, the different types of commitments, and language to use when you’re talking to family about your unique wedding.

 Over the course of your wedding day, I’ll document candid moments, meaningful details, and relaxed portraits.